 - Ryaan has unlimited video chatting with loved ones

 - No screens in the bedroom

 - We don’t have a tablet for Ryaan.
 If we view screens in the home, it’s on the television to minimize close-viewing for eye-health.

 - We introduced screens at 14 months with co-viewing.
 This allowed for us to use joint-attention to develop language.
 We increased amount of time of watching television as his language and cognitive development was monitored, so we could create a healthy balance.

-- In the over 2+ years, we do 30 minutes max of screen time on weekdays and on weekends we allow for occasional movies.
-We prioritize other activities such as outdoor play or building activities like using magnetic tiles as much as possible before screen use.
+- In the over 2+ years, we do 30 minutes max of screen time on school days.
+During school breaks and on weekends we allow for more.
+We usually do 20-30min increments and rotate with other activities.
+Sometimes, we do watch movies.
+We prioritize other activities such as outdoor play, independent play, play with us, and outings.

 What does the AAP say?